getsolus/help-center-docs/configuration/configuring-displays/en.md

 +++
 # Configuring Displays

-With Solus it is easy to configure your display and setup how multiple displays will work together.
+With Solus it is easy to configure your display and set up how multiple displays will work together.

 ## Budgie